J.Y. Park: Relationships

 In 1999, Park Jin-young married Seo Yoon-jeong.
 In March 2009, the couple announced their divorce.
 On October 10, 2013, he married a woman nine years younger than him.
 On January 25, 2019, his daughter was born, and Park wrote "This Small Hand" for her and his father, with a documentary-style music video released on February 9.
 In the music video, it was revealed that his father was in the late stage of Alzheimer's disease and could no longer recognize him.
 All proceeds from the song went to the Green Umbrella Foundation (ChildFund Korea) to help children in need.

 Religion

 Park is a born-again Christian and leads weekly Bible practices.
-Park turned to several faiths to fill the "void in [his] heart" after his divorce before finding his faith in Christianity.
+According to Park, he had turned to several faiths to fill the "void in [his] heart" after his divorce before finding his faith in Christianity.
+In 2022, videos of his Bible lectures began being uploaded to the FirstFruits YouTube channel.
+FirstFruits officially registered as a non-profit organization in October 2023.
+According to the organization, it began in 2014 as a bible study group hosted by Park in his living room.
+The organization has since expanded to six locations in South Korea and one in the United States; all services are held by Park at its main church in Songpa District, Seoul, and live-streamed to the other locations and online.

 Plagiarism allegation

 On February 10, 2011, songwriter Kim Sin-il filed a lawsuit against Park claiming that "Someday", sung by IU and composed by Park, plagiarized Kim's song "To My Man".
 Kim alleged that the beginnings of the two songs, including the jazz chords, are almost identical and sued Park for 110 million won.
 Park denied the allegations, and no settlement was reached after several court hearings.
 On February 10, 2012, the Seoul Central District Court ruled that "Someday" was plagiarized from Kim's song, and ordered Park to pay 21.67 million won in damages to Kim.
 Park appealed the ruling, but on January 24, 2013, the Seoul High Court ruled against Park and ordered him to pay 56.93 million won to Kim.

 In 2015, the Supreme Court overturned the previous rulings in light of new evidence demonstrating that the melody and chord progressions were very common, specifically citing Kirk Franklin's 2002 song "Hosanna".